Jan. 6 committee votes to hold Scavino, Navarro in contempt

 “We are upholding our responsibility,” Rep. Adam Schiff, a member of the committee, said in his remarks.
 “The Department of Justice must do the same.”

 The committee is investigating the circumstances surrounding Jan.
-6, when pro-Trump rioters stormed the Capitol, fueled by his false claims of a stolen election, in hopes of blocking Congress from certifying election results showing Democrat Joe Biden defeated Trump.
+6, when pro-Trump rioters stormed the Capitol, fueled by the Republican’s false claims of a stolen election, in hopes of blocking Congress from certifying election results showing Democrat Joe Biden defeated Trump.

 Ahead of the committee’s vote, the panel scored a big legal victory in its quest for information from Trump lawyer John Eastman when a federal judge in California asserted Monday morning that it is “more likely than not” that Trump committed crimes in his attempt to stop the certification of the 2020 election.